East London Cemetery

-The East London Cemetery and Crematorium are located in West Ham in the London Borough of Newham.
+The East London Cemetery and Crematorium are located in Plaistow in the London Borough of Newham.
 It is owned and operated by the Dignity Funeral Group.

 History

 The cemetery was founded in 1871 and laid out in 1872 to meet the increasing demand from the eastern suburbs of London.
 The first interment was in August 1872 and the cemetery remains open.
 The cemetery covers 33 acre next to the Greenway and has two Gothic chapels built at the end of the 19th century that remain in use: a burial chapel dedicated to Church of St Michael and All Angels, and a non-denominational chapel for cremations.
 A total of 244 Commonwealth service casualties from World War I and 132 from World War II are buried in this cemetery, in addition to three Dutch merchant seamen from the latter war.